Raffa064/thex/README.md

 **Build options**
 - `-DDEBUG`: Disable compiler optimizaztions, to build faster; and enables warnigs and `gdb` debug.
+- `-DOPTIMIZE`: Enables a lot of compiler and linker optimizations.
+Can't be used with `DEBUG`.

 The next step is to run cmake build command, to compile and generate our executable:
 ```bash